ShichengDai/5C22_Assignment3/README.md

 imageio==2.9.0
 ```

-Afer installing all required packages you can run the demo file simply by typing:
+After installing all required packages you can run the demo file simply by typing:
 ```sh
 python main.py
 ```
-In order to show the performance on different images,you can use the file by typing:
+To show the performance on different images, you can use the file by typing:
  ```sh
 python testing.py
 ```